RSXEnthusiast/CardGameSuite/MultiPlayerServerApiDocumentation.md

 Upon receiving this event, do application and game setup  and once a player is ready emit a `'player-ready-for-game-data'` event.

 Once the server has received a `'player-ready-for-game-data'` from all players in the room, then the server will emit to each player a `'player_number'` event that has the following JSON values: `player.emit(event.playerNumber, {playerNumber:  i, playerName:  player.playerName, numberOfPlayersInRoom:  socket.currentRoom.playerCount })`
-Followed by a list of all the players and their numbers:
+Followed immediately by a `'player_numbers'` event which will have a list of all the players and their numbers:
 `io.to(socket.currentRoom.name).emit(event.playerNumbers, {playerNumbers:playerNumbers})`

 - The server will mark the Game as in Session.
 (At this point the `'player-disconnected'` event will be fired instead of `'room-player-count-changed'`)